michelle-miller/assistant-icp/install.md

 ### Language considerations

 The components that are necessary to process different natural languages require significant amounts of data.
 Resources to support English are always provided.
-Each other language that you enable during the installation process (besides Czech), increases the amount of resources that you need to support it.
+Each other language that you enable during the installation process (besides Czech) increases the amount of resources that you need to support it.

 Table 3.
 Language resource requirements